 I designed this scarf to be a color block scarf because I love color block.
 That’s really all there is to that.

-You can make this scarf in any set of colors, or in one color if you prefer.
+You can make this easy crochet scarf in any set of colors, or in one color if you prefer.
 It’s up to you!
 These super scarves could be great to show off team spirit at games, school colors or even made to look like certain scarves certain witches and wizards wear in a certain magical universe.
 The choice is yours!

 Easy (Beginners should be able to complete this project as it is a simple stitch, but you will need some endurance to keep going as there are many rows).